IsaakBM/cesmle-ocn-fetch/README.md

 downscaling framework.

 - Validation first: add a historical pseudo-future test.
-For example, use an earlier model window to predict a later observed, hindcast, or GLORYS window, then compare the predicted field against the trusted target.
-Useful metrics include bias, RMSE/MAE, spatial correlation, and possibly quantile error.
-This would show whether the current method is already good enough.
+For example, use an earlier model window to project a later observed, hindcast, or GLORYS window, then compare the projected field against the trusted target.
+Useful metrics include bias, RMSE/MAE, spatial correlation, and possibly quantile error, summarized by variable, depth, region, and coast/offshore class.
+This would show where the current method is already good enough and where the caveats matter most.

 - Variable-specific delta modes: keep additive deltas for `thetao`, probably `so`, and velocities depending on interpretation.
-For `chl`, test multiplicative or log-ratio deltas:
+The current IPCC/ESGF `chl` path uses a log-ratio delta:

   ```text
   downscaled = baseline * future_model / historical_model
   log(downscaled) = log(baseline) + [log(future_model) - log(historical_model)]
   ```

-  This is likely more useful than adding GLMs, analogs, or neural networks.
+  Similar sensitivity checks may be useful for bounded or strictly positive variables such as `o2`, `ph`, and `siconc` before considering heavier empirical-statistical downscaling methods.

 - Distribution check, not full quantile mapping: full daily or monthly quantile mapping is probably unnecessary if temporal structure is not needed.
 A simpler